AOMediaCodec/libavif/README.md

 Building libavif requires [CMake](https://cmake.org/).

 No AV1 codecs are enabled by default.
-Enable them by enabling any of the following CMake options (e.g. `-DAVIF_CODEC_AOM=ON`):
+Enable them by setting any of the following CMake options to `LOCAL` or `SYSTEM` whether you want to use a locally built or a system installed version (e.g. `-DAVIF_CODEC_AOM=LOCAL`):

 * `AVIF_CODEC_AOM` for [libaom](https://aomedia.googlesource.com/aom/) (encoder
   and decoder)